MLB on Fox: 2004–2007

 Starting with the 2004 postseason, Fox's baseball broadcasts began using the same graphics package that debuted with NFL telecasts in 2003.
-The score banner was modified to match the layout adopted by the network's football coverage at the start of the 2004 season, but using the abbreviations of the teams playing instead of their logos.
-Team abbreviations were shown this time in electronic eggcrate lettering in the team's main color; and the scores were shown in white text in black parallelograms.
+The score bug continued to use the layout from the 2001 version, except team abbreviations were shown this time in electronic eggcrate lettering in the team's main color; and the scores were shown in white text in black parallelograms.
 Beginning with this graphics package and continuing into the present, the FoxBox now displays a home run being hit.

-During the 2005 World Series, a new white banner was introduced, which resembled a chrome finish; and team abbreviations became white letters in parallelograms colored in the teams' respective primary colors (scores were now shown in black text in white parallelograms); the next few years, the new banner was adopted for all games.
+During the 2005 World Series, a new white banner was introduced, which resembled a chrome finish; and team abbreviations became white letters in parallelograms colored in the teams' respective primary colors (scores were now shown in black text in white parallelograms); the next few years, the new bug was adopted for all games.

 In 2006, Fox introduced another new graphics package for its NFL and college football coverage beginning with the 2006 NFL season, and was subsequently rolled out to NASCAR for the 2007 Daytona 500.
 However, MLB broadcasts continued using this on-screen appearance in 2007.
-The score banner was also used in the July 12, 2008 game between the Colorado Rockies and the New York Mets until the 9th inning, but with the 2008 graphics package instead of the package that was used with this banner.
+This score bug was also used in the July 12, 2008 game between the Colorado Rockies and the New York Mets until the 9th inning, but with the 2008 graphics package instead of the package that was used with this bug.